 We at Common Ground believe that all of us are responsible for the three facets of healthy and ethical consumption: economical, social, and environmental.
-We are stewards of the earth and it’s up to us to make choices that are both fair and beneficial to everyone in our supply chains while also leaving the lightest possible footprint on the earth.
+We are stewards of this planet and it’s up to us to make choices that are both fair and beneficial to everyone in our supply chains while also leaving the lightest possible footprint on the earth.

 What is your packaging made from?

-There are a few things we’re doing to mitigate this risk.
-We currently avoid stones like emerald, tanzanite, jade, coral, and lapis lazuli that regularly fund organized crime or cost an increased environmental toll.
-We can also provide “recycled” stones that have been recut and reused.
-There’s also the option to buy stones mined and cut within the USA which reduces energy usage.
+We also provide reclaimed & post-consumer stones that have been recut and reused.
+There’s also the option to buy stones mined and cut within the USA which reduces environmental impact and energy usage.

 Finally, there’s always the option of purchasing a cultured or lab-grown version of the stone you’re looking for.
 These stones are chemically and structurally the same thing as what you’d mine from the earth but are instead made in laboratories.
-They have the benefit of being more environmentally friendly, but also cost many communities in developing countries the opportunity to profit from their natural resources - instead compounding wealth in the hands of a few wealthy corporations.
+They have the added benefits of being more budget friendly and environmentally friendly, but also cost many communities in developing countries the opportunity to profit from their natural resources - instead compounding wealth in the hands of a few wealthy corporations.

 Overall, we realize that there are a lot of challenges in finding the right ethical option.
 Don't be afraid to tell us about your concerns and we will find a stone and a solution that fits your life and your ethos.